13015517713/Hacktoberfest2020/README.md

+# My Fork is in order to finish the first PR.

 # Hacktoberfest2020---its a very good project and get a free tshirt.

 Make your first Pull Request and earn a free tee from GitHub!